Reward Redistribution via Gaussian Process Likelihood Estimation: Abstract

 \section{Abstract}

-In many practical reinforcement learning scenarios, feedback is provided only at the end of a long horizon, leading to sparse and delayed rewards.
-Existing reward redistribution methods typically assume that per-step rewards are independent, thus overlooking interdependencies among state--action pairs.
-In this paper, we propose a \emph{Likelihood Reward Redistribution} (LRR) framework that addresses this issue by modeling each per-step reward with a parametric probability distribution whose parameters depend on the state--action pair.
-By maximizing the likelihood of the observed episodic return via a leave-one-out (LOO) strategy that leverages the entire trajectory, our framework inherently introduces an uncertainty regularization term into the surrogate objective.
-Moreover, we show that the conventional mean squared error (MSE) loss for reward redistribution emerges as a special case of our likelihood framework when the uncertainty is fixed under the Gaussian distribution.
-When integrated with an off-policy algorithm such as Soft Actor-Critic, LRR yields dense and informative reward signals, resulting in superior sample efficiency and policy performance on Box-2d and MuJoCo benchmarks.
+In many practical reinforcement learning tasks, feedback is only provided at the end of a long horizon, leading to sparse and delayed rewards.
+Existing reward redistribution methods typically assume that per-step rewards are independent, thus overlooking interdependencies among state–action pairs.
+In this paper, we propose a Gaussian Process-based Likelihood Reward Redistribution (GP-LRR) framework that addresses this issue by modeling the reward function as a sample from a Gaussian Process (GP), which explicitly captures dependencies between state–action pairs through the kernel function.
+By maximizing the likelihood of the observed episodic return via a \textit{leave-one-out} strategy that leverages the entire trajectory, our framework inherently introduces uncertainty regularization.
+Moreover, we show that the conventional mean squared error (MSE)-based reward redistribution arises as a special case of our GP-LRR framework when using a degenerate kernel without observation noise.
+When integrated with an off-policy algorithm such as Soft Actor-Critic, GP-LRR yields dense and informative reward signals, resulting in superior sample efficiency and policy performance on several MuJoCo benchmarks.